codemonkey800/dotfiles/README.md

   https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
 ```

-Once you've symlinked everything correctly, you can run `update-plug` do a
-quick and easy installation.

 ### Pacman
 Warning: You need to have installed Powerpill before symlinking
 `config/pacman/yaourtrc -> /etc/yaourtrc`.
 Failing to do so will cause an